Where to Cash a Check Without a Bank Account

 Retail and Grocery Stores Immediate Low flat fee Yes

-Mobile Apps Instant or 1–2 days Free–$5 (instant costs more) Yes (app account)
+Mobile Apps Instant or 1–2 days Free to fee-based Yes (account verification)

-Prepaid Debit Cards Immediate Reload or service fee Yes
+Prepaid Debit Cards Varies Reload or service fee Usually

 FAQ